zarino/zarino.co.uk/_posts/2015-04-07-standing-desk.md

 I speak, of course, of my standing desk.

-{% img "Zarino’s desk in the Sea Level Research shed, in the Baltic Creative" "/media/desk-two-up.jpg" %}
+{% img alt="Zarino’s desk in the Sea Level Research shed, in the Baltic Creative" src="/media/desk-two-up.jpg" srcset="/media/desk-two-up.jpg 700w, /media/desk-two-up@2x.jpg 1400w" %}

 I’m currently based in a sort of co-working space—[the Baltic Creative](http://www.baltic-creative.com)—just outside Liverpool city centre.
 The area’s making a bid to be Liverpool’s creative quarter, and it’s packed with game developers, design and marketing agencies, and a handful of tech startups.

 I rent half of a shed with one such tech startup – [Sea Level Research](http://www.sealevelresearch.com), run by two friends, Simon and Paul.
 There are about 10 similar sheds under one huge roof, plus two open-plan work areas, with shared kitchens and “outdoor” seating, and there’s a nice café out front.
 It’s so hipster, there are even free bikes for Baltic Creative residents to use for fast transport into town.

-{% img "Baltic Creative sheds" "/media/baltic-creative-sheds.jpg" %}
+{% img alt="Baltic Creative sheds" src="/media/baltic-creative-sheds.jpg" srcset="/media/baltic-creative-sheds.jpg 700w, /media/baltic-creative-sheds@2x.jpg 1400w" %}

 Once you get into the shed, I’m right there, standing behind a custom-made standing desk.

-{% img "Panorama of Zarino’s desk in the shed" "/media/desk-panorama.jpg" %}
+{% img alt="Panorama of Zarino’s desk in the shed" src="/media/desk-panorama.jpg" srcset="/media/desk-panorama.jpg 700w, /media/desk-panorama@2x.jpg 1400w" %}

 Friends of mine have constructed standing desks out of coffee tables and shelves stacked on top of normal, low, tables.
 But I decided to raise the entire desktop up instead – a) because it’s prettier, and b) because it gives you way more desk space when you’re standing.
 I often need to lay out pieces of paper, or my iPad, or whatever, so a standing desk with lots of worktop is a must.

-{% img "Close-up of the desk" "/media/desk-close-up.jpg" %}
+{% img alt="Close-up of the desk" src="/media/desk-close-up.jpg" srcset="/media/desk-close-up.jpg 700w, /media/desk-close-up@2x.jpg 1400w" %}

 Items of interest: